lavajuno/afskmodem/README.md

 ### DigitalReceiver():
 #### Parameters:
-> digital_modulation_type: (required, DigitalModulationTypes) Type of digital modulation to listen for.
+> digital_mode: (required, DigitalModes) Type of digital modulation to listen for.

 > amp_start_threshold: (optional, int, 0-32768) Amplitude to detect start of training block